hoang-ho/DistributedP2PNetwork/doc/testVerify.md

 4 seller 8084 boar 3 3 8083
 ```

-Run the test.sh file in the test directory or open up 5 terminals to run the test case.
+Open up 5 terminals to run the test case.
 It's easier to see the log if open up 5 terminals

 Seller  terminal